[View of Boarding House]

 Subsequently gifted to artists niece, Patience Tennent

-Alternative title, Cornwall before the War, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, 2018.
+Alternative title, Cornwall before the War, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, New Zealand, 2018.

 Dated according to other renderings of this subject.

 This is one of a series of paintings based on the location of the Pedn-Olva Hotel on Porthminster Beach, St Ives, Cornwall, England.
 Pedn-Olva means 'lookout on the headland'.
 The hotel is a registered navigational mark for ships which perhaps added to its attraction as a subject for Scales, with her lifelong interest in boats, ships, piers and the sea.

 The location of this work was identified by British artist, Patrick Heron, an artist-in-residence at the International Art Workshop, Teschemakers Resort, Kakanui, Oamaru, New Zealand, 9 February - 1 March 1991.

 This painting shows the results of much reworking and re-evaluation of the subject.
 The immediacy and vigour of the gestures and brush work allows the viewer an insight into the mind and feelings of an artist in complete control of her medium.

 In her series of studies of this subject Scales may well have moved between a greater and lesser degree of abstraction making it difficult to determine in which order they were painted.

 Diana Mills, Flora Scales’s great niece, in a letter to B. de Lange, 12.11.1983, “I visited her there in a sparsely furnished house on the side of a hill.
 It was jolly cold and the wind was prevented from making life completely miserable only by thick red velvet curtains.
 Heavy as they were they still blew at an angle into the room...I was appalled by the lack of comfort with which she lived her life.”